mfraser4/comp151-project2/README.md

 The player program (identical between `PlayerX.py` and `PlayerO.py`) is integrated into the `Tournament.py` functionality and requires no extra setup to be run beyond running `Tournament.py`.
-The `next_move()` function is the interface function to be run, and provides a valid next move according to the project instructions provided in the **Project 2 - Adversarial Search** PDF.*
+The `next_move()` function is the interface function to be run and provides a valid next move according to the project instructions provided in the **Project 2 - Adversarial Search** PDF.*
 The **Args** section below is merely a reflection of the arguments provided in `Tournament.py`.
 The `load_player()` function is unimplemented in favor of